jacekkroczak/react-shop-app/README.md

 ### Installation

-A step by step how to install and run React Shop App.
+A step-by-step how to install and run React Shop App.

 ```
 $ npm install